DanielAvdar/pandas-pyarrow/CONTRIBUTING.md

 # Contribution Guidelines
-Thank you for your interest in contributing to SchemArrow.
+Thank you for your interest in contributing to pandas-pyarrow.

 ## Prerequisites
 Before you start, make sure you have **poetry** installed on your machine.
 You can install it with this command: